Nithunkc/Nithunkc/README.md

 # 💫 About Me:
-Hi there 👋<br>I'm Nithun — a tech enthusiast who learns by building and breaking things.<br><br>💻 Currently working with:<br>    ⚙️ Dart & Flutter – Crafting cross-platform apps<br>    🐍 Python – Automating, scripting, and diving into AI/ML fundamentals<br>                🤖 AI Prompt Engineering – Exploring how to communicate with LLMs<br><br>🧠 Passionate about:<br>    🔍 Problem-solving & system thinking<br>    🔒 Open-source & Linux<br>    📈 Constantly learning and evolving<br><br>
+Hi there 👋<br>I'm Nithun — a tech enthusiast driven by a passion for learning through building and experimentation.
+I am currently focused on Dart & Flutter for cross-platform app development, Python for automation, scripting, and foundational AI/ML work, and AI Prompt Engineering to enhance interactions with large language models.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/nithun_____)